-825 HDS-1742 and HDS-1744 - Aeolian cover sands from the Messel uplands
+HDS-1742 and HDS-1744.
+These are aeolian cover sands from the Messel uplands.
 Samples HDS-1742 and HDS-1744 are from an abandoned sandpit near Roßdorf in the Messel uplands, continuing the Odenwald mountains to the north, approximately 7.5 km east of the city of Darmstadt in southern Hesse, Germany.
 Rotliegend mudstones are covered by Pleistocene cover sands and dunes.
-In the south-eastern direction the sandy deposits grade into loess and sandy loess deposits (cf. samples HDS-1763 and HDS-1767).
+In the south-eastern direction the sandy deposits grade into loess and sandy loess deposits (see samples HDS-1763 and HDS-1767).
 Garnet and epidote are dominant heavy minerals pointing to the Upper Rhein Graben to the west as the source area of the aeolian sands.
-HDS-1742 was collected from a fossil, humic top horizon showing secondary carbonate precipitation at 185 cm b.g.l. while HDS-1744 was taken from an aeolian layer at 140 cm b.g.l., which was situated below the remains of a truncated Holocene Luvisol.
-Whereas the upper sample represents a sand ( $< 10 \,\mathrm{wgt} - \%$ silt and clay), the lower sample is a sandy loam with $\sim 67 \,\mathrm{wgt} - \%$ sand, $\sim 28 \,\mathrm{wgt} - \%$ silt and $\sim 5 \,\mathrm{wgt} - \%$ clay, suggesting that at the time of sediment accumulation the transition from sand to sandy loess deposits was further to the west.
+HDS-1742 was collected from a fossil humic top horizon showing secondary carbonate precipitation at 185 cm b.g.l., while HDS-1744 was taken from an aeolian layer at 140 cm b.g.l., which was situated below the remains of a truncated Holocene Luvisol.
+Whereas the upper sample represents a sand (< 10 wt % silt and clay), the lower sample is a sandy loam with $\sim$ 67 wt % sand, $\sim$ 28 wt % silt and $\sim$ 5 wt % clay, suggesting that at the time of sediment accumulation the transition from sand to sandy loess deposits was further to the west.

-HDS-1763 and HDS-1767 - Loess section in the former brickyard "Grün" near Reinheim, Hesse

-Samples HDS-1763 and HDS-1767 are from a loess-palaeosol section near Reinheim, approximately 14 km southeast of Darmstadt, along the Wembach at the northern rim of the Odenwald Mountains in southern Hesse, Germany.
-On top of pre-Quaternary clays and 1-2 m of fluvial gravel likely from an early-Pleistocene fluvial terrace, up to 20 m of loess were exposed (Semmel, 1974) at times when the site was used by the former brickyard "Grün" for the extraction of loam (in operation 1872 - 2013).
+HDS-1763 and HDS-1767.
+These are from the loess section in the former brickyard "Grün" near Reinheim, Hesse.
+Samples HDS-1763 and HDS-1767 are from a loess-palaeosol section near Reinheim, approximately 14 km south-east of Darmstadt, along the Wembach at the northern rim of the Odenwald mountains in southern Hesse, Germany.
+On top of pre-Quaternary clays and 1-2 m of fluvial gravel likely from an early Pleistocene fluvial terrace, up to 20 m of loess was exposed (Semmel, 1974) at times when the site was used by the former brickyard Grün for the extraction of loam (in operation 1872-2013).
 Apart from one to three fossil Stagnosol (Sd; Ad-Hoc-AG Boden, 2005) horizon(s) in the basal part, up to five fossil clay-illuviation (Bt) horizons were observed, two of them above the Reinheim tephra (Semmel, 1967, 1995).
-After refilling of the loam pit, approximately 9.5 m of the loess section are still accessible, exhibiting one pronounced clay-illuviation horizon (4.45-5.5 m b.g.l.) above the Reinheim tephra (~9 m b.g.l.)
+After refilling of the loam pit, approximately 9.5 m of the loess section is still accessible, exhibiting one pronounced clay-illuviation horizon (4.45-5.5 mb.g.l.) above the Reinheim tephra (~9 mb.g.l.)
 (Anefeld et al., 2018).
-Sample HDS-1763 was taken from a fossil leached, stagnic (fAl-Ssw) horizon at 4.3 m b.g.l., right on top of the fBt-Sd.
-The soil material showed plenty of charcoal pieces, likely as a consequence of wild fires, and gave indication of soil reworking.
-Sample HDS-1767 was taken at 3.1 m b.g.l. from a fossil horizon showing strong secondary carbonate precipitation (Ckc; concretions up to 15 cm diameter).
-Both samples represent silty clay loam and showed pH-values of ~7.7.
+Sample HDS-1763 was taken from a fossil-leached, stagnic (fAl-Ssw) horizon at 4.3 mb.g.l., right on top of the fBt-Sd.
+The soil material showed plenty of charcoal pieces, likely as a consequence of wildfires, and gave an indication of soil reworking.
+Sample HDS-1767 was taken at 3.1 mb.g.l. from a fossil horizon showing strong secondary carbonate precipitation (Ckc; concretions up to 15 cm diameter).
+Both samples represent silty clay loam and showed pH values of $\sim$ 7.7.
 Based on luminescence dating (pIR60IR225 SAR protocol), ages of $226 \pm 18$ ka for HDS-1767 and $221 \pm 15$ ka for HDS-1763 could be determined.

-850 C3 Samples provided by the Cologne Luminescence Laboratory (Germany)
+C3 Samples provided by the Cologne Luminescence Laboratory (Germany)

-The Cologne Luminescence Laboratory overall provided ten samples which were subject of different research projects including littoral environments and geo-archaeological settings as well as alluvial sediments and aeolian deposits.
+The Cologne Luminescence Laboratory provided a total of 10 samples which were subject of different research projects including littoral environments and geo-archaeological settings as well as alluvial sediments and aeolian deposits.